 A simple hanging shelf can be a great addition to any playroom.
 Here, Final Family Home shows how a small wooden shelf can add a lot of style to the room and even a bit of extra storage.
 Look for a piece with pegs for extra hanging storage, or hang multiple floating shelves for more usable space.

 06 of 30

 Use Sliding Bins

-This playroom from Home Interior By Lara is one of the most organized and impressive spaces we've seen.
-Using wooden units and opaque plastic bins that can easily slide in and out, she created a storage system that can handle even the biggest toy and craft collections.
+This playroom from Home Interior By Lara has wooden storage pieces outfitted with opaque plastic bins that can easily slide in and out, creating an organized system that can handle even the biggest toy and craft collections.

 Let Toys Act as Decoration